N-Naveed/canadian-housing-price-prediction/README.md

 ## Acknowledgements

-The dataset used in this project was sourced from Kaggle and credited to its original contributors.
+The dataset used in this project, "Canadian house prices for top cities," was sourced from [Kaggle](https://www.kaggle.com/datasets/jeremylarcher/canadian-house-prices-for-top-cities/code) and credited to its original contributors.
 This project was completed independently.